 All employees (including security staff) will also require Responsible Service of Alcohol (RSA) training, and you may need to appoint a Liquor Approved Manager.

-Smoking is banned in enclosed public spaces (defined as having 75 percent notional walls and ceiling) in bars and nightclubs in all states and territories in Australia.
+Smoking is banned in enclosed public spaces (defined as having 75 percent notional walls and ceiling) in bars in all states and territories in Australia.
 Designated smoking areas are allowed, but regulations prevent these from being within a certain proximity to seating or dining areas.

 Liquor licenced venues are required to display certain signage.